jahidulpabelislam/personal-core/README.md

 # Site

-A (personal) library for my personal sites with some reusable bits.
+A (personal) library with some reusable bits for my personal sites.
-This is so things can then be managed in one place.
+This is so things can be managed in one place only.